machinetranslate/machinetranslate.org/contributing/style.md

 ---
-description: How to edit and contribute to Machine Translate
+description: 'How to edit and contribute to Machine Translate'
 ---

 # Style